 What support did Henry Tudor have during Richard III’s reign?

 Support for Henry grew rapidly once Richard had been crowned King.
-Some supporters of Edward IV resented the displacement, and possibly the assassination, of his sons and this rapidly developed into the rebellions of October 1483.
+Many supporters of Edward IV resented the displacement and rumoured assassination of his sons and this rapidly developed into the rebellions of October 1483.
 These failed through a combination of atrocious weather, early discovery of the plot and lack of co-ordination.
-The nominal leader, the duke of Buckingham, found he could not raise enough men for his own lands and, with the inability to cross the River Severn, decided to retreat instead of engaging with the King’s army.
+The nominal leader, the duke of Buckingham, found he could not raise enough men from his own lands and, with the inability to cross the River Severn, decided to retreat instead of engaging with the king’s army.

 How was the invasion of 1485 organised and financed?